Government-subsidized nursing homes

 - whether the senior is eligible for the federal Old Age Security pension.

-The maximum cash benefit from the Alberta Seniors Benefit program (when non-deductible income is $0) for a single senior homeowner or renter is $3,792.00 annually.
-In the case of a married senior homeowner or renter the maximum cash benefit is $5,687.00 annually.
+The maximum cash benefit from the Alberta Seniors Benefit program (when non-deductible income is $0) for a single senior entering or living in a nursing home is $12,388.00 annually.
+In the case of a married senior (where one partner lives in a nursing home and the other lives in their home), the maximum cash benefit is $16,256.00 annually.